betterscientificsoftware/bssw.io/CuratedContent/psip-podcast.md

 # What makes PSIP suitable for Exascale Computing Project?

 The Exascale Computing Project focusses on the development of a highly capable exascale ecosystem.
-With hundreds of people resources and codes of different magnitudes involved in this huge project, what is the path for software sustainabiltiy and lasting software quality?.
+With hundreds of people resources and codes of different magnitudes involved in this huge project, what is the path for software sustainabiltiy and lasting software quality?

 Resource information | Details